Tabel of content:

 What is a binding recommendation (BSA)?

 The University of Twente will be enforcing a Binding Recommendation on continuation of studies (Binding Study Advice - BSA) for all Bachelor's programs.
-This means that students who have completed at least 3 modules can continue their programme.
-When less than 3 modules are completed the programme can issue a positive recommendation if there is sufficient confidence that the student has chosen the correct study programme.
+This means that students who have completed at least 45 EC can continue their programme.
+When less than 45 EC are completed the programme can issue a positive recommendation if there is sufficient confidence that the student has chosen the correct study programme.

 You can get information on this subject from your own study advisor.
 Personal circumstances will, however, be taken into consideration when formulating the recommendation.
 The standard and procedures for ATLAS students are different compared to the information here.
 ATLAS students should contact their study advisor if they have any questions.